Cale-Torino/IOT_Projects/15. LED_mosfet_switch/README.md

 Buttons can be connected via Lan cable to another button PCB wich can be placed under desks or behind cupboards or in other confidential places.

-Mosfets used can handel up to 10A of current and I have applied a heatsink to the LED Fet which could draw up to 7.5A.
+3 IRL520N mosfets used can handel up to 10A of current and I have applied a heatsink to the LED Fet (IRLZ44N) which could draw up to 7.5A.

 The other 3 Fets are for: remote alarm siren, remote operation of 1 security gate and remote fog pepper spray.